24

 Types of Biological Weathering

 Living organisms can contribute to the process of weathering in many ways.
-Depending on the mechanism of how rocks and rock particles are broken down, biological weathering is of two types: by physical means or by chemicals and organic compounds.
+Depending on how rocks and rock particles are broken down, biological weathering is of two types: by physical means or by chemicals and organic compounds.

 Biological Weathering By Physical Means

-This is a type of weathering that occurs when a force or pressure is applied to break rocks apart or degrade the minerals in them.
-By increasing the exposed surface area of rocks, they make it possible for other physical factors to speed up their degradation.
+This type of weathering occurs when a force or pressure is applied to break rocks apart or degrade the minerals in them.
+Increasing the exposed surface area of rocks makes it possible for other physical factors to speed up their degradation.

 By Plants

-- Plants can grow anywhere as long as there is water.
-Roots of trees or plants in general can biologically weather rocks by growing into the cracks and fractures of rocks and soil.
+- Plants can grow anywhere if there is water.
+Trees or plants’ roots can biologically weather rocks by growing into the cracks and fractures of rocks and soil.
 As a result, they become more prone to breakage and eventually fall part.

 By Animals